esl/code-beam-america/_talks/motion-commotion.md

 This talk aims to demystify machine learning and image/video manipulation in the hopes of making it understandable and approachable to anyone who is interested in starting.

 **AUDIENCE:**
-Elixir engineers who are interested in machine learning or motion tracking but are intimidated by the process or are not sure where to start.
+Engineers who are interested in machine learning or motion tracking but are intimidated by the process or are not sure where to start.